Knowledge in AI Systems

 4. Application

-"Knowledge is power": in the 1980s, the first wave of AI applications appeared, which used knowledge-rich "strong methods" to solve special problems in specific domains, rather than depending on domain-independent "weak methods".
+"Knowledge is power": in the 1980s, the first wave of AI applications appeared, which used knowledge-rich "strong methods" to solve special problems in specific domains, rather than depending on domain-independent "weak methods" (such as heuristic search).

 These systems are called